-Disaggregation of revenue from contracts with customers by major products or service lines for the year from continuing operations is at follows.
+Disaggregation of revenue from contracts with customers by major products or service lines for the year is as follows.

-2020 HK\$'000 2019 HK\$'000

-Sales of toys and premium products ("Toys") Sales of the moulds and model ("Tooling") 957,082 - 1,740,514 24,712
+2021 HK\$'000 2020 HK\$'000 Sales of toys and premium products ("Toys") 1,140,423 957,082

-Sales of goods 957,082 1,765,226

-Sales of Tooling derive revenue from the transfer of goods at a point in time; Sales of Toys derives revenue either from the transfer of goods at a point in time; or recognised as a performance obligation satisfied over time.
+Sales of Toys derives revenue either from the transfer of goods at a point in time; or recognised as a performance obligation satisfied over time.
 The recognition is subject to the terms of sales contract in consideration of the local jurisdiction.
 All contracts are less than 12 months.